Roger Auque: Family

-He is the father of Vladimir Auque, Carla Auque and Marion Maréchal-Le Pen.
+He is survived by his wife, Danette Landry (nee Stanislaw) and is the father of Vladimir Auque, Carla Auque and Marion Maréchal-Le Pen.

 His daughter Maréchal-Le Pen was a member of the National Front party.
 She was born in 1989, to Yann le Penn, daughter of National Front founder Jean-Marie Le Pen, and was raised within Yann's marriage to Samuel Maréchal, a fact only revealed publicly in 2013 in a book by Christine Clerc titled Les Conquérantes.
 In 2012, Maréchal-Le Pen was elected France's youngest MP ever.
 Marion Maréchal sued French weekly newsmagazine L'Express for a "serious invasion of her privacy," and won her case in April 2015.